 You can complete this in one of two ways:

-- The Teacher Induction Scheme ensures a one-year teaching post in a local Scottish authority for all students who have recently obtained their teaching qualifications from a Scottish university.
+- The Teacher Induction Scheme ensures a one-year teaching placement in a local Scottish authority for all students who have recently obtained their teaching qualifications from a Scottish university.
 You’ll be allocated a post in one of five authorities of your choice.

 - The flexible route is for students who – for example – can’t commit to a full-time position.
 This route allows you up to five years to complete your probationary period.
 You’ll document your professional development, which can take the form of supply teaching, teaching in the Scottish independent sector or teaching outside of Scotland.